alanlujan91/DemARK/notebooks/Harmenberg-Aggregation.md

 Under the basic simulation strategy, we have to de-normalize market resources and consumption multiplying them by permanent income.
 Only then we construct our statistics of interest.

 Note that our time-sampling strategy requires that, after enough time has passed, the economy settles on a stable distribution of its agents across states.
 How can we know this will be the case?
-[Szeidl (2013)](http://www.personal.ceu.hu/staff/Adam_Szeidl/papers/invariant.pdf) and [Harmenberg (2021)](https://www.sciencedirect.com/science/article/pii/S0165188921001202?via%3Dihub) provide conditions that can give us some reassurance.$\newcommand{\Rfree}{\mathsf{R}}$
+[Szeidl (2013)](http://www.personal.ceu.hu/staff/Adam_Szeidl/papers/invariant.pdf) and [Harmenberg (2021)](https://www.sciencedirect.com/science/article/pii/S0165188921001202?via%3Dihub) provide conditions that can give us some reassurance.

 1. [Szeidl (2013)](http://www.personal.ceu.hu/staff/Adam_Szeidl/papers/invariant.pdf) shows that if $$\log \left[\frac{(\Rfree\beta)^{1/\rho}}{\PermGroFac}
 \right] < \Ex[\log \PermShk],$$ then there is a stable invariant distribution of normalized market resources $\mNrm$.